theunibal/UniBal/README.md

 UniBal
 ======

-Univarsal Balochi, UniBal is as an orthography developed for accurately transcribing and writing Balochi language.
+Univarsal Balochi [UniBal] is as an orthography developed for accurately transcribing and writing Balochi language.

 Contributors
 ---